UCLA Tech Talk: The Future of Food with Prof. Michael Roberts and Beyond Meat CEO Ethan Brown (May 24, 2018)

 Outreach and Service

 The Resnick Program serves local and global communities by building a solid foundation for food law and policy, by convening conferences and events that address important issues in the food system, and by providing policy advocacy via a student clinic and a pro bono network.

-In close association with the Resnick Program for Food Law and Policy, UCLA School of Law is launching a Food Law and Policy Clinic to bring new legal services to organizations that are expanding healthy food access and improving food environments, as well as those that are engaged in supporting a transition to sustainable food production and distribution.
-In addition to providing hands-on training to our students, the clinic will be a catalytic tool for the organizations working to shift the status quo in the food system.
-While focusing on the dual goals of improving the food system and training effective and ethical lawyers, the clinic will guide students through direct client representations that will prepare them for real-world work.
+In close association with the Resnick Program for Food Law and Policy, UCLA School of Law has launched a Food Law and Policy Clinic to bring new legal services to organizations that are expanding healthy food access and improving food environments, as well as those that are engaged in supporting a transition to sustainable food production and distribution.
+In addition to providing hands-on training to our students, the clinic is a catalytic tool for the organizations working to shift the status quo in the food system.
+While focusing on the dual goals of improving the food system and training effective and ethical lawyers, the clinic guides students through direct client representations that will prepare them for real-world work.